lealongepierre/hf-planner/README.md

 ## Roadmap

-- Let users delete their account or change their password
+- Let users delete their account
 - Link each concert to the band's Spotify page
 - Let users add other types of items (than concerts) to the personal calendar (e.g. shower time, nap...)
-- Handle forgotten password
+- Handle forgotten password, let users change their password

 ## Tech Stack